What are my rights?

 Strata councils often hire experts to advise them, especially on key repairs.
 But you will have a voice.
 You can weigh in on small issues, like upgrades to signage in elevators or hallways.
 Or on bigger issues, like reviewing quotes from engineering companies for a major repair job, or proposing a change to the strata bylaws about whether pets or rentals should be allowed in the building.

 Being on the council is a responsibility.
 To be an effective strata, members have to attend meetings, come prepared (you’ll typically get an agenda in advance), and be ready to voice their opinion.

 And as a council member, you’ll also have to think and act in the best interests of the whole building.
 People often join a council to bring forward proposals they personally think are worthwhile.
 And while that’s fine, you’ll have to be careful to disclose conflicts of interest and not vote when you’re too close to an issue.
 For example, voting for your partner’s company to carry out the building’s engineering work is a no-no. But that doesn’t prevent you from letting the council know about her services so long as you disclose that she’s your partner and you abstain from voting.

 Step 4.
 Get the right insurance for your unit

 The strata, as a whole, must get its own insurance policy to cover such things as damage to the building and common areas.
 This is funded through owners’ strata fees.
 Many people get their own, additional insurance policy to cover their unit more fully.
-It’s important to buy the right policy, and enough insurance to cover the strata's deductible.
+It’s important to buy the right policy, and to be aware of the strata's deductible.
 It’s worth doing some research here.
 Getting the opinion of an insurance broker can be very helpful.